meowment/testnet_tutorial/nolus/README.md

 ```

 ## Use Snapshot
-> IF YOU ALREADY USE AUTO INSTALLATION ABOVE, SKIP THIS!
+> IF YOU USE SCRIPT ABOVE, MUST USE THIS!
 ```
 sudo apt update
 sudo apt install snapd -y